900johnnymendez/configure-ad/README.md

 In Powershell, typed ping 10.0.0.4 which is dc-1's private IP address to test connectivity.
 The ping succeeded, both virtual machines are on the same virtual network.
 Typed ipconfig /all and under DNS servers it should show 10.0.0.4 (dc-1's private IP address) to make sure client-1 is using dc-1 as the DNS server.
 If the ping failed it would've said timeout either because both virtual machines aren't on the same virtual network or because Windows Firewall is still on.

 <h2> Deploying active directory</h2>
-install active directory and create thousands of users
+install active directory and deploy it